-In the field of psychology, an advanced degree is necessary to qualify for most positions—even first jobs.
+In the field of psychology, an advanced degree or graduate study is necessary to qualify for most positions—even first jobs.
 American Psychological Association policy and many state licensing laws decree that a doctorate is necessary to qualify for positions titled “psychologist.”
 And a doctorate in psychology is usually the standard for those looking to conduct independent research or practice as a psychologist.

 But what about a master’s in psychology?

 It's common for someone taking a psychology major to ask, "What can I do with a masters in psychology?"
 If you want to work in the field of psychology-but don't want to commit to a doctoral program-earning a terminal master's in psychology graduate school will still provide you with the opportunity to pursue a variety of psychology jobs.
 Schools, corporations, nonprofit organizations, and federal institutions are always looking for people with a background in clinical psychology, forensic psychology, counseling psychology, or simply general psychology to help with research, data collection and more.
 And of course you can still work in clinical practice, too.
 Whether you've already earned your master's or are considering going back to school to do so, here are a few careers in the psychology major that may interest you.